63 failed & 1 ambiguous end-of-the-world

 1794: Charles Wesley, one of the founders of Methodism, thought

-Doomsday would be in this year.
+that Doomsday would occur in this year.

 1830: Margaret McDonald, a Christian prophetess, predicted that Robert